-Use the Surface mail CLI to read and act on Gmail and Outlook mail through one JSON-first contract.
-Prefer this skill when you need Outlook access for school...
+Use the Surface mail CLI to read and act on Gmail, Outlook, and generic IMAP/SMTP mail through one JSON-first contract.
+Prefer this skill when you need Outlo...

 ---